Classic Eastern Canada by Train

 Insider Tip: Pack a Small Bag for Essentials

-Since checked baggage may not be accessible during the journey, bring a carry-on with travel essentials, snacks, and electronics.
-There are no showers in Economy so do brings some facecloths and toiletries to freshen up.
+Since checked baggage is not accessible during the train journey, I always bring a carry-on with travel essentials, snacks, and electronics.
+There are no showers in Economy so I recommend also bringing some facecloths and toiletries to freshen up.

 Yes, passengers are allowed to bring their own food and non-alcoholic beverages onboard in Economy Class.
 While VIA Rail offers a café service with snacks and light meals for purchase on most routes, bringing your own food is a good option, especially for longer journeys like The Canadian (Toronto–Vancouver).